Planning for College in High School

 Investigate Your Interests

-Use the Career Interest Survey (also found in the "Helpful Tools" section below) to begin exploring your interests and skills.
-Then think about the extracurricular activities in which you're involved.
+Think about your interests and skills.
+Then, think about the extracurricular activities in which you're involved.
 This could be anything like sports, yearbook staff or volunteer work.
 Jot down the skills you apply at each of these activities and consider what aspects of each you enjoy the most.

 Developing a Career Plan

-After you've tallied your results from the Career Interest Survey, you may have some ideas for future careers.
+After considering the above, you may have some ideas for future careers.
 Remember, no test can tell you exactly what you want do with your life.
 You are the only person who can make that decision.
 Such tests are designed only to help you get the ball rolling.
 The rest is up to you.

 Once you have some career possibilities in mind, use the Developing My Career Plan worksheet to determine the steps necessary to achieve your goals.
 We suggest hanging this worksheet somewhere you'll see it every day to help remind you of and stay focused on your goals.